romaricdrigon/MetaYaml/README.md

 * If you want to use the YamlLoader, you will need the Symfony component [Yaml](https://github.com/symfony/Yaml) (standalone component, does not require Symfony2).
 * To run the tests, you'll need [atoum](https://github.com/mageekguy/atoum).

-To install all these packages, the easiest is to use composer: put [composer.phar](http://getcomposer.org) in root folder, and then run `./composer.phar --update`.
+To install all these packages, the easiest is to use composer: put [composer.phar](http://getcomposer.org) in root folder, and then run `./composer.phar --update`

 ## Basic usage